Generation Z in the United States: Trust in the institutions

 In 2019, the Pew Research Center interviewed over 2,000 Americans aged 18 and over on their views of various components of the federal government.
 They found that 54% of the people between the ages of 18 and 29 wanted larger government compared to 43% who preferred smaller government and fewer services.
 Older people were more likely to pick the second option.
 2018 polls conducted by the Pew Research Center found that 70% of Americans aged 13 to 17 wanted the government to play a more active role in solving their problems.

 A 2022 poll by Pew showed that overall, medical experts, the military, and scientists were among the most trusted groups in the United States.
 But while a majority of Americans believed it was important for their country to remain a global leader in science, people aged 18 to 29 were somewhat less inclined to think so compared to older cohorts and were slightly more optimistic about the standing of U.S. science on the international stage.
-However, Generation Z's trust in institutions has been declining.
+However, Generation Z's trust in institutions or the nation itself has been declining.
 Polls conducted during the early 2020s showed that only a minority of Americans aged 18–29 thought that their country was heading in the right direction or agreed that democracy was the best form of government.
-By contrast, about two thirds did not trust their government.
+About two thirds did not trust their government.